Samsung Galaxy Watch 6, Watch 6 Classic Review: Among The Finest Smartwatches Money Can Buy

 – What is the price of the Samsung Galaxy Watch 6?

-The Samsung Galaxy Watch 6 starts at a price of THB 9,900 in Thailand for the 40mm Bluetooth version.
+The Samsung Galaxy Watch 6 starts at a price of HKD 2,598 in Hong Kong for the 40mm Bluetooth version.

 – What are the specifications for the Samsung Galaxy Watch 6?